-the intervening years resulted in an increase in salary levels and the overall number of full-time employees in 2018 (including 600 new inspectors)118, but the overall personnel capacity remains very low.
-We need look no further than the EUTR for an example of this issue: as of 2021, the tasks stemming from this Regulation were carried out by 8.1 full-time equivalent staff119.
+mately 2500 people (720 inspectors, 300 employees dedicated to environment monitoring, 840 laboratory staff, and 610 management and administration staff)118.
+High fluctuation of staff over the intervening years resulted in an increase in salary levels and the overall number of full-time employees in 2018 (including 600 new inspectors)119, but the overall personnel capacity remains very low.
+We need look no further than the EUTR for an example of this issue: as of 2021, the tasks stemming from this Regulation were carried out by 8.1 full-time equivalent staff120.
 Considering that there are 16 regional inspectorates operating within the EPI, this means that there is just over one EPI staff member for every two regional inspectorates.

-Similarly, the annual budget dedicated to EUTR enforcement was approx. PLN27,972 (\varepsilon5,943.1) in 2020120.
-In the previous years, the budget amounted approx. PLN47,919 (ε 9,884.48) in 2019121, and a total of PLN75,581 (ε 15,587) in the period of 2017-2019122.
-The EPI itself has acknowledged that the financing of the EUTR application is not adequate123.
+Similarly, the annual budget dedicated to EUTR enforcement was approx. PLN49,023 (€10,854.77) in 2021121 and PLN27,972 (€5,943.1) in 2020122.
+In the previous years, the budget amounted approx. PLN47,919 (€9,884.48) in 2019123, and a total of PLN75,581 (€15,587) in the period of 2017-2019124.
+The EPI itself has acknowledged that the financing of the EUTR application is not adequate125.

 Low capacity manifests in many aspects of the enforcement of the EUTR.
 Low number of checks and ineffective enforcement measures are the main indicators, but there are also issues with supranational cooperation.
 According to Article 12 of the EUTR, competent authorities shall cooperate with each other, with the administrative authorities of third countries and with the Commission in order to ensure compliance with this Regulation.
 The rationale behind this obligation is that cooperation between competent authorities is key in tackling international illegal timber flows: joint efforts of national authorities would have much more potential to decode sophisticated business structures operating within different Member States and third countries.
-The performance of the EPI in this regard is, however, limited to participation in the FLEGT/EUTR Expert Group meetings in Brussels124.
+The performance of the EPI in this regard is, however, limited to participation in the FLEGT/EUTR Expert Group meetings in Brussels126.
 But apparently, even this activity does not result in any substantial improvement in EUTR enforcement on-the-ground: the continuing imports of Myanmar teak (which have been expressly prohibited in the EU by the Member State Expert Group as explained above) into Poland are just the most striking example of poor supranational cooperation.